anirvanr/mongodb/replica.md

     7 = Arbiter
     8 = Down
 ```
 The `optimeDate` allows you to see whether a member is behind on the replication sync.
 The timestamp is the last applied log item so if it’s up to date, it’ll be very close to the current actual time on the server.
+Only the node with the latest optime (the timestamp of the most recent oplog record) can be elected as the primary node.

 Test Replication:-
 Connect to the primary member